chinchalinchin/scrilla/README.md

 The program's functions are wrapped in <b>PyQt5</b> widgets which provide visualizations from <b>matplotlib</b> in addition to the raw output.

+The program's function can also be wired into a WSGI Application using the Django framework provided in the <i>/server/</i> directory.
+See <b>WSGI Application</b> for more information.

 # Set Up

 ## CLI Application